Igor-Vuk/ultimate-react-boilerplate/README_app.md

 ```

 `postcss-cssnext` supports all new css standards like variables.
 It also uses `autoprefixer` so we don't need to install it separately.

+### url-loader and file-loader ###

+* by using `url-loader` we can inline assets.
+It emits our images as base64 strings within our JavaScript bundle.
+The process decreases the number of requests needed while growing the bundle size.
+We can set a limit.
+Images bigger then limit will go to `file-loader` automatically (we need to install both).
+* To not emit images again in server bundle we use `emitFile=false`.
+We can also specify name of the file and path in bundle.

 ## Express ##